 An organization can have difficulty telling its overall sigma level because some of its critical processes are more important to its operations than others.
 One approach is to weight each of the critical processes when calculating overall sigma level.

-The use by business strategists of slogans such as zero defects to spur quality in an organization may lead to a de-emphasis of the tried-and-true tools and culture associated with successful continuous improvement programs such as Six Sigma.
+The use of slogans such as "zero defects" to spur quality can be counterproductive, detracting attention from the tried-and-true tools and culture associated with successful Six Sigma programs.